15 Descriptive Statistics

 scale_y_continuous(labels = scales::percent_format(scale = 1)) +

-• The height of bar is equivalent to the data they represent.
+- The height of each bar should correspond to the data it represents.

-• The bars must be plotted against a common zero-valued baseline.
+- The bars should be plotted against a common zero-valued baseline.

-If the data are further classified into whether the patient was male or female then it becomes impossible to present this information to a single bar plot.
-In this case, we can present the data as a side-by-side bar plot (Figure 16.3) or, even better, as a grouped bar plot to make the visual comparisons easier (Figure 16.4).
+If the data are further classified based on the participant’s sex, it becomes impractical to present this information to a simple bar plot.
+In such cases, a side-by-side grouped bar plot (Figure 15.4) can facilitate easier visual comparisons.

-# create a data frame with ordered BMI categories and their counts by sex
+# Create a data frame with counts of each BMI category by sex

 scale_y_continuous(labels = scales::percent_format(scale = 1)) +